Category Archives: Prayer

 Last Wednesday of the month, 7pm, St Mark’s.

-You are invited to join us for a parish prayer meeting on the last Wednesday of the month at 7pm at St Mark’s, Upper Hale, starting tonight, September 24th.
+You are invited to join us for a parish prayer meeting on the last Wednesday of the month at 7pm at St Mark’s, Upper Hale.
+The next one will be on February 25th.

 Join us to pray for the community, the world, the parish, each other.